babel/website/docs/usage/polyfill.md

 import "babel-polyfill";
 ```

-When using Webpack there are multiple ways to include Babel Polyfill.
+When using webpack there are multiple ways to include Babel Polyfill.

 * In case [`@babel/preset-env`](https://github.com/babel/babel/tree/master/packages/babel-preset-env) preset is used

 	* If `useBuiltIns: 'usage'` is specified in `.babelrc` then do not include Babel Polyfill neither in `webpack.config.js` entry array nor source.
 Babel Polyfill still has to be installed though.
 	* If `useBuiltIns: 'entry'` is specified in `.babelrc` then include Babel Polyfill at the top of the entry point to your application via `require` or `import` as discussed above.
-	* If `useBuiltIns` key is not specified or it is explicitly set to false `useBuiltIns: false` in `.babelrc` then add Babel Polyfill to Weback entry array within `webpack.config.js`.
+  * If `useBuiltIns` key is not specified or it is explicitly set with `useBuiltIns: false` in your .babelrc, add Babel Polyfill to the entry array in your `webpack.config.js`.

 > babel-loader 7.x | babel 6.x